 tools we use to edify the body of Christ.
 The root word for “edify” is edifice,

-which refers to a house or shelter; therefore, unity is like a shelter,
+which refers to a house or shelter, especially the roof; therefore, unity is like a shelter,

 consisting of individual people, each one representing a brick of the temple.